 The Book of 100 Dragons by Rossy Zapata includes dragons from many different parts of the world, including; Europe, Mexico, China, Japan etc. Most designs are pretty simple without any background.
 Since they easy to fill in, you can even draw together with your children.

-The Dragon Coloring Book by Christy Shaffer offer 30 pages filled with dragons to draw.
-Bat-like wings, scales, barbed tail and multiple headed dragons are all included.
+The Dragon Coloring Book by Christy Shaffer offers 30 pages filled with dragons to draw.
+Bat-like wings, scales, barbed tail and multiple-headed dragons are all included.
 Just like the previous book, this one is relatively easy but a good place to start.